MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.
 It is supported by the preview version of the unified labeling client only.

 [Azure Information Protection analytics](../reports-aip.md) can discover and report documents saved by Azure Information Protection unified labeling clients when that content contains sensitive information.
-By default, this information is not sent to Azure Information Protection analytics.
+By default, this information is sent to Azure Information Protection analytics.

-To change this behavior so that this information is sent by the unified labeling client, enter the following strings for the selected label policy:
+To change this behavior so that this information is not sent by the unified labeling client, enter the following strings for the selected label policy:

 - Key: **RunAuditInformationTypeDiscovery**

-- Value: **True**
+- Value: **False**

-If you do not set this advanced client setting, audit results are still sent from the unified labeling client but the information is limited to reporting when a user has accessed labeled content.
+If you set this advanced client setting, audit results are still sent from the unified labeling client but the information is limited to reporting when a user has accessed labeled content.

 For example:

-- Without this setting, you can see that a user accessed Financial.docx that is labeled **Confidential \ Sales**.
+- With this setting, you can see that a user accessed Financial.docx that is labeled **Confidential \ Sales**.

-- With this setting, you can see that Financial.docx contains 6 credit card numbers.
+- Without this setting, you can see that Financial.docx contains 6 credit card numbers.

     - If you also enable [content matches for deeper analysis](../reports-aip.md#content-matches-for-deeper-analysis), you will additionally be able to see what those credit card numbers are.

 Example PowerShell command, where your label policy is named "Global":

-	Set-LabelPolicy -Identity Global -AdvancedSettings @{RunAuditInformationTypeDiscovery="True"}
+	Set-LabelPolicy -Identity Global -AdvancedSettings @{RunAuditInformationTypeDiscovery="False"}

 ## Disable sending information type matches for a subset of users